Sea Breeze, New Jersey: History

 In November 2008, six of the nineteen homeowners in Sea Breeze petitioned the New Jersey Department of Environmental Protection to purchase their properties.
 A recently constructed seawall had been badly damaged by the waves, leaving the houses at risk.
 Over time, the remaining property owners also agreed to sell, and the houses were demolished.

 Today, the hamlet contains a few disused seasonal homes and very few year-round residents.
 Its only road, Beach Avenue, remains unpaved.
-With no marinas or businesses, Sea Breeze is now primarily listed by saltwater fisherman and birdwatchers, and the surrounding land is managed as a nature preserve.
+With no marinas or businesses, Sea Breeze is now primarily visited by saltwater fishermen and birdwatchers, and the surrounding land is managed as a nature preserve.